Ferdinando Beneventano del Bosco: Expedition of the Thousand

 In 1858, he was promoted to major and he was in command of the battalion stationed in Monreale.
 In April 1860, he suppressed the Gancia Revolt and in May, against the Garibaldians during the Siege of Palermo.
 Promoted to Colonel, he was sent to command three battalions to reinforce the fort of Milazzo and on 20 July he clashed with the Medici column in the Battle of Milazzo and was forced to take refuge in the fort until an officer sent from Naples negotiated the surrender with the Garibaldini.
 Del Bosco along with the Bourbon troops were able to embark for Naples, where he was promoted to Brigadier General.
 Arrested and immediately released upon Garibaldi's entry into Naples in November 1860, he went to the fortress of Gaeta to fight alongside Francesco II during the Siege of Gaeta.

-Two months later however, there was the surrender and he followed Francesco II to Rome until he was expelled by Pope Pius IX from the Papal States on September 1861 and del Bosco continued to organize the anti-unification movement, strengthened by the reputation of having been one of the few Bourbon officers not to have fled before Garibaldi.
+Two months later however, there was the surrender and he followed Francesco II to Rome until he was expelled by Pope Pius IX from the Papal States in September 1861 and del Bosco continued to organize the anti-unification movement, strengthened by the reputation of having been one of the few Bourbon officers not to have fled before Garibaldi.
 After his expulsion from the Papal States, del Bosco would wander through various capitals until reaching Spain and Morocco.
 From there, his whereabouts remained unknown until his return to Naples at some point as he would die there on January 8, 1881.